brightspot/react-examples/ssg-with-webhooks/README.md

 postWebhook()
 ```

-The body of the request must be structured like the code snippet below.
-The `url` is the full recipient URL for the webhook and the `topic._type` is the full class name of the webhook topic defined in step 1.
+The body of the request must be structured as the code example below. `url` is the full recipient URL for the webhook, and the `topic._type` is the full class name of the webhook topic defined in [Step 1](#step-1-create-a-notification-payload-and-topic).

 ```js
 const body = {